ShenTTT/butterfly_transcriptome/adaptor trimming/README.md

 # Purpose
-These scripts are used to trim adaptor sequences from raw RNA-seq or sRNA-seq sequencing data.
+These scripts are used to trim adaptor sequences from raw RNA-seq or sRNA-seq data.

 # Usage
 1. Install trimmomatic in your system and change the path in the scripts accordingly.